MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

 in v2 you had ${YYYYMMDD-70m}, in sr3 it should be ${%o-70m%Y%m%d}
 in 3.0.47, moved the time offset parsing to the beginning of the pattern.

+*CHANGE*: default value of *filename* setting is now *None* instead of 'WHATFN', which reduces compatibility with Sundew, but makes behaviour less surprising when not using/familiar with Sundew.

 3.0.45
 ------